Lesson: Base Ten Detectives

 Lesson skills: number sense for place value, addition and subtraction skills

 base ten Blocks

-tens and ones paper (click .pdf link to print)
+tens and ones paper (click button above to print .pdf)

 base ten block sheets

 1. Place some base-ten blocks on table and have students write the corresponding number on their tens and ones sheet.

 For example: if the there are 2 tens rods and 3 unit cubes, they will write a 2 in the ten’s column and a 3 in the one’s column (They may also identify the number on the 100s chart to help them connect the number with standard written numbers)

 2. Cover the base ten blocks with a sheet of paper, and show a new amount of base ten blocks.

 3. Tell students you will put the new set of blocks under the paper with the first set of blocks.
 Students will have to be detectives to come up with, and write the total number of cubes that are under the paper without seeing them. (they can use their tens and ones paper or hundreds charts to help)

 4. After students are done figuring their answers, remove the paper and count blocks- focus on the number of tens rods and unit cubes.